 These two registers, are write/read registers, and also called set-point registers.
-They are used to store the user-defined temperature limits, called overtemperature shutdown threshold (T{ots}) and hysteresis temperature (T{hys}), for the device watchdog operation.
+They are used to store the user-defined temperature limits, called overtemperature shutdown threshold ($T{th(ots)}$) and hysteresis temperature (T{hys}), for the device watchdog operation.
 At the end of each conversion the Temp data will be compared with the data stored in these two registers in order to set the state of the device OS output; see Section 7.1.

-Each of the set-point registers contains two 8-bit data bytes consisting of one MSByte and one LSByte in the same format as the Temperature register.
-However, only 9 bits of the two bytes are used to store the set-point data in two's complement format with the resolution of 0.5 °C. Table 13 and Table 14 show the bit arrangement of the Tos data and Thyst data in the data bytes.
+Each of the set-point registers contains two 8-bit data bytes consisting of one MSByte and one LSByte the same as register Temp.
+However, only 9 bits of the two bytes are used to store the set-point data in two's complement format with the resolution of 0.5 °C. Table 11 and Table 12 show the bit arrangement of the Tos data and Thyst data in the data bytes.